entiros/starlify-mulesoft-anypoint-platform-connector/README.md

-# Starlify connector for Mulesoft Anypoint Platform Gateway
+# Starlify connector for Mulesoft Anypoint Platform API Gateway
 Exports the Mulesoft Anypoint Platform API Gateway details to Starlify as systems and services.

 ## Dependencies